PTSD, TBI, MEDICAL ALERT, PSYCHIATRIC

 Meet Majestic McGee!!

-However, don’t let McGee’s age deter you.
-When the assessor took McGee out into public for at least 3 hours; two at PetSmart and one at HEB, McGee passed EVERY SINGLE Public Access Test command on the first try, even though he had not seen the assessor (his first trainer 4 years ago) for several years.
+Laurie’s write-up was this: “I took McGee out into public for at least 3 hours; two at PetSmart and one at the local supermarket, and McGee passed EVERY SINGLE Public Access Test command on the first try, even though he had not seen me (his first trainer 4 years ago) for 3 years.
+It was as if no time had passed, even though McGee’s handler had not taken McGee out into public for a very, very long time.

 Literally, every command was perfection.
 McGee’s situation has been difficult.
-When he was first adopted to the handler, a loving and gentle older man who was starting to develop dementia, McGee was not only trained to pass the Public Access Test, but learned tasks such as leading the handler home if the handler became disoriented, offering Deep Pressure Therapy, and was utilized for light mobility.
+When he was first adopted to the handler, a loving and gentle older man who was starting to develop dementia, McGee was not only trained to pass the Public Access Test, but learned tasks such as leading the handler home if the handler became disoriented, offering Deep Pressure Therapy, and was utilized for light mobility and stabilizing the handler’s weakened gait.
+McGee still has all the energy and intelligence that he possessed when first trained with his handler, and thrived once outside the house and in his Service Dog vest.
+He has a very strong need and desire to be intellectually and emotionally stimulated.
+He bonds very quickly.”

-The assessor saw the immediate and undeniable difference once McGee was taken from the household, has his SD vest on, had on a Starmark ProTraining collar, and was out in public.
-McGee seemed to “come alive” again.
-What was TRULY amazing is that the assessor did the entire PAT test with McGee PLUS extra tasks – and McGee was sharp as a tack.
-He had forgotten NOTHING.
-He heeled perfectly on and off-leash, knew sit/stay, down/stay, “watch me”, “leave it”, met all sizes and breeds of dogs at PetSmart with absolutely no reaction except polite sniffing (even with dogs that seemed slightly aggressive toward him), let children run up to him, excited to pet such a “beautiful” dog, met female and male adults when they asked to pet, and interacted beautifully – everyone consistently commented on his beauty.
-At the local grocery store, McGee heeled perfectly with a shopping cart, did no excessive sniffing at particular foods, and even heeled perfectly with a motorized shopping cart that beeped when it went backward.
-McGee did not startle at anything, was able to keep wonderful extended eye contact with the assessor, seemed to enjoy playing with various toys (he prefers lower-frequency ones, such as the “duck” or “pig” versus the higher frequency ones, and was treat and praise motivated.
-His tail was consistently wagging when he was out, doing “his thing” with the assessor.
+During the 3-hour session, Laurie noticed that: McGee “heeled” perfectly on and off-leash, knew “sit/stay”, “down/stay”, “watch me”, “leave it”, met all sizes and breeds of dogs at PetSmart with absolutely no reaction except polite sniffing (even with dogs that seemed slightly aggressive toward him), let children run up to him, (excited to pet such a “beautiful” dog – McGee is striking in his beauty), and met female and male adults when they asked to pet.
+At the local grocery store, McGee “heeled perfectly with a shopping cart”, did no excessive sniffing at particular foods, and even “heeled perfectly with a motorized shopping cart” that beeped when it went backward.
+McGee did not startle at anything, was able to keep wonderful extended eye contact with the Laurie, seemed to enjoy playing with various toys (he prefers lower-frequency ones, such as the “duck” or “pig” versus the higher frequency ones), and was treat and praise motivated.
+His tail was consistently wagging when he was out, doing “his thing” with the Laurie.

 According to his handler, McGee does get distracted by the feral cats in the neighborhood, but it is not known how he would react to living with one.
-McGee would be best suited, according to the assessor, with a person who would be consistent taking McGee everywhere in public, going on frequent walks, socializing with other dogs and with people.
-He can heel on either the left or right side, with absolutely no pulling.
-He has a perfect controlled load and unload with vehicles.
-He will wait at every doorway.
+McGee would be best suited, according to Laurie, with a person who would be consistent taking McGee everywhere in public, going on frequent walks, and socializing with other dogs and with people.
+He can heel on either the left or right side, with absolutely no pulling (his Starmark Pro-Training collar is perfect for him).
+He has a perfect controlled “load and unload” with vehicles.
+He will “wait” at every doorway.
 He can get a little car sick on wavy roads, so slightly opened windows to balance vertigo or a bit of Dramamine will help him get over this, as he hasn’t been in the car much recently.
 McGee also naturally does front and back “covers”.

 McGee does NOT like going to the veterinarian.
 The handler could not remember if McGee had had a bad experience with a veterinarian in the past that led to this (he did not have this when he was first adopted out), but even while having no trouble whatsoever navigating every aisle in PetSmart, once we got CLOSE to the Banfield veterinary area, McGee halted and would not go further.

-McGee would be suited for a handler of any age (regardless of gender), who’s age appropriate activity level is 15-20 minutes of activity, such as aerobics or jogging on a daily basis.
-Spending a good part of the day on their feet.
+McGee would be suited for a handler of any age (regardless of gender), who’s age appropriate activity level is 30 minutes of activity twice a day, and working as a Service Dog regularly.

 McGee’s rescue requires an application process and a signed training contract with Service Dog Express.